-- (b) that person refuses or fails to observe a condition contemplated in subsection (3); or - (c) it is necessary for the securing of the critical infrastructure concerned or the contents thereof or for the protection of the people therein or thereon. - (5) The person in control of a critical infrastructure may determine that persons and 15 vehicles leaving that critical infrastructure must be searched. - (6) Any search conducted under subsections (2)(b)(vi) and (5) must be carried out by a person of the same gender with strict regard to decency and order. - (7) If it is not practicable to examine or keep in custody on or in the critical infrastructure concerned, anything which may be examined or kept in custody under 20 subsection (2), it may be removed to a suitable place for that purpose. - (8) The person in control of a critical infrastructure must indicate in a notice, in the prescribed form and manner, at every entry point of a critical infrastructure that the critical infrastructure may only be entered upon in accordance with the provisions of subsection (2) and the conditions determined by the security manager.
+- (ii) provided with an opportunity to express a preference regarding the gender of the member of the security personnel who must conduct the search. - (7) If it is not practicable to examine or keep in custody on or in the critical infrastructure concerned, anything which may be examined or kept in custody under subsection (2), it may be removed to a suitable place for that purpose. - (8) The person in control of a critical infrastructure must indicate in a notice, in the prescribed form and manner, at every entry point of a critical infrastructure that the critical infrastructure may only be entered upon in accordance with the provisions of subsection (2) and the conditions determined by the security manager.